switch-blade-stuff/sekhmet/spec.md

 ## Asset import/generation

 Whenever a new file within an asset package directory is detcted (or on manual re-import), the editor imports said package.
-Unless a custom asset importer is registered, imported files are simply assigned a UUID and an asset name ( generated using their file name) and are added to the package project manifest.
-If, however, a custom importer is registered (for the extension of the imported file), the custom importer can then preform custom operations on the asset file.
-Such operations may include generating additional assets, converting the imported file into internal representation, compiling shaders, etc. In case an importer needs to create additional files, it can register them as assets directly, or create them within the `.import-cache` directory and add one or multiple asset aliases for that asset.
-Any additional import artifacts are also placed within the `.import-cache` directory and added to the package's asset entry.
+Unless a custom asset importer is registered, imported files are simply assigned a UUID and an asset name and are added to the package project manifest.
+If, however, a custom importer is registered (for the extension of the imported file), the custom importer can then preform implementation-defined operations on the asset.
+Such operations may include generating additional assets, converting the imported file into internal representation, compiling shaders, etc.
+In case an importer needs to create additional files, it can either create new assets, or create asset artifacts (within the `.import-cache` directory) and add one or multiple asset aliases for the imported asset.
 Asset importers are also responsible for generating asset names.
 By default, asset names are generated from their relative file path, with the extension omitted.
+If no name is generated, the asset will only be accessible by its UUID (and will not be visible in the editor's package view).

-Asset aliases are internal editor-only dependencies between an asset and the imported files for that asset.
-For assets that were not imported using a custom importer, the alias would simply point to the imported file, while aliases for custom-imported assets may point to the generated files, such as compiled shader blobs.
-Multiple aliases can exist for the same asset, given different properties.
-Asset aliases can also be created manually from the editor, in which case an asset can be made to alias shadow files of other assets.
-This can be useful for providing both a generic version of the asset that depends on the project's locale, while also providing explicit localization assets (ex. `player-dialog` asset being a locale-dependant alias of `player-dialog-en.txt`, while `player-dialog-en` asset being locale-independent).
+Asset aliases are internal editor-only dependencies between an asset and the files that contain the asset's data.
+For assets that were not imported using a custom importer, the alias would simply point to the source file, while aliases for custom-imported assets may point to the generated (artifact) files.
+Multiple aliases can exist for the same asset, given different property dependencies.
+Asset aliases can also be created manually from the editor UI.
+This can be useful for creating a "pure alias" assets, that do not have any source or artifact files of their own, such as providing both a generic version of the asset that depends on the project's locale, while also having explicit localization assets (ex. `player-dialog` asset being a locale-dependant alias of `player-dialog-en.txt`, `player-dialog-fr.txt`, etc. while `player-dialog-en` asset being locale-independent).

 Asset aliases can depend on editor properties, in which case an alias would only be considered if the property dependencies are satisfied.
 If multiple aliases exist for the same asset (that satisfy property dependencies), the